Academic Environment

 If students need materials not available through Scribner Library, they have access to materials in the libraries of regional colleges and academic and research library collections throughout the world through Skidmore’s interlibrary loan and resource sharing arrangements.

-The librarians, who are subject specialists, teach research techniques and are available for consultation about individual research at the reference desk and by appointment.
+The librarians, who are subject specialists, teach research techniques and are available for consultation about individual research at the research help desk, over chat, via email and by scheduling one-on-one appointments.
+They maintain a variety of subject and topic guides to help students get started in their research.
+Credit-bearing library courses are also available during the academic year.

 GIS Center for Interdisciplinary Research